SHUR1K-N/WiFi-Shadowapple-Resources/README.md

 * RT3072
 * RT3370
 * RTL8187L/B
-* RT5370 ― _personally confirmed + used in my apple & Shadowapple videos_
+* RT5370 ― _personally confirmed + used in my Shadowapple & Mangoapple videos_

 ## Supported 2.4GHz + 5GHz (dual-band) chipsets
 As per documentation, some research, and comments on my videos: